danwakefield/eulerv2/README.md

 Over the years I have learned and been taught new techniques and just generally improved in many areas of my programming skill.
-The exception to this is maths, While I have a good knowledge of basic algebra, linear equations and other useful things I woefully lack the understanding of more advanced theories.
+The exception to this is maths, While I have a good knowledge of basic algebra, linear equations and other useful things I lack the understanding of more advanced theories.

 To attempt to remedy this I thought back to the challenges herein.
-Many Project Euler problems require an understanding or some aspects of higher math and as such I have made it my goal to learn concepts one at a time as I complete the challenges.
+Many Project Euler problems require an understanding of some aspects of higher math and as such I have made it my goal to learn concepts one at a time as I complete the challenges.

-I do this because I am extremely interested in the future of cryptography but dont feel that I can help with the development of any future systems without knowing how they work.

 ### How Its laid out.

-`next.py` pull the problem text from Project Euler displaying it in the console and creating a template file for the problem.
+`next.py` pulls the problem text from Project Euler displaying it in the console and creating a template file for the problem.
 It also downloads and data files associated with the problem to the data folder and adds a section to the template the reads the file into the DATA global variable.